 “…, when they had seen bodies chopped to pieces by the Spanish sword, arms torn away, shoulders and all, or heads separated from bodies, with the necks completely severed, or vitals laid open, and the other fearful wounds, realized in a general panic with what weapons and what men they had to fight.”

-Livy, History 31.44.4]
+[Livy, History 31.44.4]

 The gladius unnerved men who were used to war.
-Various famous types of gladii have been found by archeology, including the ‘Mainz type’ and ‘Pompei type’.
+Various famous types of gladii have been found by archaeology, including the ‘Mainz type’ and ‘Pompei type’.
 Each type tended to get slightly shorter in length as it evolved through the imperial period.

 In the later Empire, its use seems to have ended with a longer, heavier sword, the spatha, increasingly adopted by Rome’s infantry.
 Yet the Gladius Hispaniensis defined Rome.
 A weapon that won an empire, it remains to this day a potent symbol of Roman military power.